2009 North American Christmas blizzard

 The 2009 North American Christmas blizzard was a powerful winter storm and severe weather event that affected the Midwestern United States, Great Plains, Southeastern United States, the Eastern Seaboard, and parts of Ontario.
 The storm began to develop on December 22 before intensifying to produce extreme winds and precipitation by the morning of December 24.
 The storm's rapid development made it difficult for forecasters to predict.
 The blizzard was reported to have claimed at least 21 lives, and disrupted air travel during the Christmas travel season.
 In the Southeastern and Central United States, an outbreak of 28 tornadoes occurred between December 23–24.
-The storm, a Category 5 "Extreme" one on the Regional Snowfall Index scale, was the first winter weather event to rank as such since the North American blizzard of 1996.

 Impact

 Snowfall

 Snowfall varied across the United States.
 South Dakota likely received the most, with 30.8 in.
 In Minnesota, 26 in was received near Pequaywan Lake on the state's North Shore.
 Parts of Texas recorded snowfall as high as 9 in in Post.
 Snowfall in Nebraska caused six deaths.
 In Oklahoma, a state of emergency was declared after blizzard conditions killed 3 people and dropped 19 in of snow.
 Iowa saw high snowfall as well.

 The storm was so intense that it wrapped warm air around the north and west side of it and cold air and snow blew in from the south.
 Rochester, Minnesota, in the northern half of the storm, saw rain with temperatures in the mid 30s Fahrenheit (~2°C) while snow was falling just to the west in a 1300 mi band stretching from Canada south to at least Dallas, Texas, giving that region its first "White Christmas" since 1929.
 I-29 was completely closed in North and South Dakota, and then in stretches into Missouri.
 Will Rogers World Airport was also shut down.